 Design changes were relatively few.
 First-year examples, such as the pen above, had a number of distinctive features, including "jewels" at both the cap top and barrel end (more on first-years); from then through 1948, pens could be single- or double-jeweled -- though double-jewel pens postdating 1946 are very much the exception.
 The sectional view below comes from a Parker repair manual from 1947.

-Other notable members of the 51 series were the Flighter (cap and barrel in stainless steel), Signet (gold filled cap and barrel), Heritage (solid 14K gold trim), Heirloom (solid 14K gold cap and trim), and Presidential (solid gold cap and barrel).
+Other notable members of the 51 series were the Flighter (cap and barrel in stainless steel), Signet (gold filled cap and barrel), Heritage (solid 14K gold trim), Heirloom (solid 14K gold cap and trim), and Presidential (solid 14K gold cap and barrel; 9K and 18K versions in the UK).
 Sterling silver and coin silver caps were also available, but were discontinued before the introduction of the simplified arrow clip and Aerometric filler.
-Demonstrators in clear lucite were made for dealer use, but not sold to the general public.
-The great majority of 51s were made in the USA at Parker's Janesville factory, but 51s were also produced in Canada and England; distinctively English are the Aerometrics with caps in rolled silver, along with those with rolled silver caps and barrels (watch for fakes: if the barrel is not marked "ROLLED SILVER", it is almost certainly a gold filled barrel that has been plated).
-Parker also made 51s in South America, at its Argentinian factory.
+Demonstrators in clear Lucite were made for dealer use, but not sold to the general public.
+The great majority of 51s were made in the USA at Parker's Janesville factory, but 51s were also produced in Canada and England; distinctively English are the Aerometrics with caps in rolled silver, along with those with rolled silver caps and barrels (watch for fakes: if the barrel is not marked "R. SILVER", it is almost certainly a gold filled barrel that has been plated).
+Parker also made 51s in South America at its factory in Argentina.
 Although it has often been repeated as fact that 51s bearing a "T"-prefix date code were assembled in Parker's Toronto plant, there are strong reasons to doubt this (full discussion here).

 Matching pencils and desk sets were offered throughout the 51's production run.
 In 1955, a matching 51 Jotter ballpoint was introduced, along with the so-called Liquid Lead pencil -- a nonretractable ballpoint using a graphite slurry.
 Current Parker ballpoint refills fit the 51 Jotters, but the Liquid Lead refills (which reportedly never worked all that well) have long been unavailable.